cyberus-technology/hedron/doc/upcoming-interrupt-subsystem.md

 ## Solving the existing issues

-### Issue 1: Limited to 256 interrupts for user space (actually 192)
+### Issue 1: Limited to 256 interrupts for userspace (actually 192)

 Instead of maintaining a global IDT in the kernel, the new mechanism allows an implementation where we can use per-core IDTs.
-In theory, this would allow use to use 256 interrupt vectors per code.
+In theory, this would allow use to use 256 interrupt vectors per core.
-Since we still need a few interrupt vectors for the kernel, the number of vectors user space can use per-core is currently limited to 192.
+Because we still need a few interrupt vectors for the kernel, the number of vectors userspace can use per-core is currently limited to 192.
 This number is subject for discussion as we chose it arbitrary.

 ### Issue 2: rigid configuration for IO-APIC interrupts

 With the current mechanism, the kernel reserves an interrupt semaphore per IO-APIC pin, even when no device is connected to said pin.
-On systems with lots of IO-APICs (e.g. the SR630) and systems that come with a modern IO-APIC with 120 PINs, this severely limits the number of MSIs user space can use because only 192 interrupt semaphore objects exist system-wide.
+On systems with lots of IO-APICs (e.g. the SR630) and systems that come with a modern IO-APIC with 120 PINs, this severely limits the number of MSIs userspace can use because only 192 interrupt semaphore objects exist system-wide.

-Using the new mechanism, user space can freely chose which IO-APIC PINs should be enabled and which shouldn't, leaving more room for MSIs.
+Using the new mechanism, userspace can freely chose which IO-APIC PINs should be enabled and which shouldn't, leaving more room for MSIs.

 ### Issue 3: one thread per interrupt semaphore -> lots of resources required

 Using the current mechanism, the kernel reserves a fixed number of interrupt semaphore objects where each semaphore represents exactly one interrupt.
-Since there is no way for user space to block on multiple semaphores at the same time, the only possible implementation is to use one thread per interrupt.
+Since there is no way for userspace to block on multiple semaphores at the same time, the only possible implementation is to use one thread per interrupt.

 With the new mechanism, multiple interrupts can use the same KPage/semaphore pair.
 Thus, an implementation